 Homemade Stuffed Shells with Meat and Cheese are baked casserole-style with meat sauce, plenty of cheese, and tons of Italian flavor.
-This easy favorite recipe is perfect for any night of the week.
-Your whole family will love this Stuffed Jumbo Shells recipe!
+This easy favorite recipe is perfect for any night of the week. –> These perfect cheese and meat stuffed shells are perfect for any night of the week.

 Stuffed Shells Recipe